mikepartelow/coffeemenu/README.md

     # see the menu with boring MarkDown
     ./menu -boring

-    # see the menu in CSV
+    # see who is offering Rwanda coffee right now
     ./menu -csv | grep -i rwanda

 ## License